hassanahmed4405-create/DNA-base-counter-gc/README.md

 # DNA-sequence-analyzer-
-“This project demonstrates basic genomic data processing using Python by analyzing DNA sequences and calculating nucleotide frequencies and GC content.”
+This project demonstrates basic genomic data processing using Python by analyzing DNA sequences and calculating nucleotide frequencies and GC content.